 ● Use automated responses to immediately register a customer’s query: If a customer emails your business, you can set up automated email responses that acknowledge the query and let them know an agent will respond to their message shortly.
 This can assure the customer that you received their support ticket.

-● Use receptionist services to handle first replies to customers: At Smith.ai, we offer receptionist services that include 24/7 phone answering, SMS text answering, 24/7 website chat, and even Facebook message answering.
+● Use receptionist services to handle first replies to customers: At Smith.ai, we offer receptionist services that include 24/7 phone answering, SMS text answering, and 24/7 website chat.
 Our virtual receptionists can handle immediate responses to queries your business receives, then transfer qualified leads to your customer service team if there is potential for a complete transaction.

 First call resolution (FCR) refers to how often businesses successfully handle consumer queries on first contact.
 This percentage can help you understand whether your customer service agents have the necessary training to handle support tickets and convert leads.